The Ultimate Guide to Fire Door Maintenance & Inspection

 Fire door maintenance and inspections are vital aspects of fire door safety.
 Therefore, it’s on the ‘Accountable Person’ to ultimately manage this responsibility.

-However, the ‘Accountable Person’ might hire a Building Safety Manager to oversee the day to day fire safety of a building.
-If that’s the case, the Building Safety Manager will have to follow specific procedures for fire door safety.
+The ‘Accountable Person’ will have to follow specific procedures for fire door safety.
 Some of these include:

 - Undertaking a risk assessment on fire door equipment